Formulating Products for Women

 To assess the acceptability of different microbicides, IPM conducts product acceptability studies in which women use and evaluate a variety of dosage forms from daily vaginal gels and films to monthly vaginal rings.

-These studies help to inform IPM and other product developers on which charcteristics women prefer and serves to guide the drug development process.
+These studies help to inform IPM and other product developers on the product characteristics women prefer, and serve to guide the drug development process, because a product will be effective only if it is used consistently.

 In order to ensure that a microbicide will be widely available and accessible after approvals from in-country regulatory authorities, IPM also works to minimize manufacturing costs and analyze the product's stability in a range of different climates.